crowdsecurity/php-cs-bouncer/docs/DEVELOPER.md

 #### Add CrowdSec bouncer and watcher

-- To create a new bouncer in the crowdsec container, run:
+- To create a new bouncer in the CrowdSec container, run:

 ```bash
 ddev create-bouncer [name]